GeoNode/django-osgeo-importer/docs/mapproxy_config.rst

 Remember, you should not modify this file by hand; its content will be managed by django-osgeo-importer and rewritten each time a GeoPackage containging tiles is uploaded.

+Write permission for the directory containing this config needs to be granted to the user the mapproxy instance is running as.

+Write permission for the config itself needs to be granted for the users which the geonode & celery worker instances are running as.

 To run the mapproxy server for development:
 ``mapproxy-util serve-develop <path to above-mentioned config file>``